White glaze streamline rectangular incense burner Yu Okada

 Width: 24.0cm x 17.0cm Height: 9.6cm

-The incense burner creates a fragrant room
+The incense burner creates a fragrant atmosphere

 The tranquility of white glaze

-Served at tea and incense ceremonies
+Matching at tea and incense ceremonies

-Purpose | Interest | Key points of the production |
+| Purpose | Interest | Key points of the production |

-Early Autumn Sunset | A stick of sweet Japanese incense such as sandalwood or clove.
-The rectangular shape of the vessel evokes the horizon of the setting sun. | If you turn the lights low in the dining area, the shadows from the edges will extend onto the tatami mat, creating the long autumn shadows. |
+| Early autumn evening | A stick of sweet Japanese incense such as sandalwood or clove.
+The rectangular shape of the vessel evokes the horizon at sunset. | When the lights in the seating area are kept low, the shadows from the edges extend onto the tatami mat, creating the long autumn shadows. |

-Night Stories | The subtle sound of aloeswood can be heard, and the silver-colored twill reflects the candle flame. | The incense stand is made with black lacquer and deep rosewood, highlighting the contrast between the serenity and darkness of the white glaze. |
+| Night Stories | The sound of aloeswood can be heard faintly, and the silver-colored handles reflect the candle flame. | The incense stand is made of black lacquer and deep rosewood, highlighting the contrast between the serenity and darkness of the white glaze. |

-Incense ceremony practice session | The three incense sticks - Kyara, Rakugo and Managa - are alternated in order, and you can enjoy watching the streamlined patterns overlapping with the trailing smoke. | The incense burners and incense trays are all made of white porcelain, creating a unified "white landscape." |
+| Kodo practice session | The three fragrances of Kyara, Roku and Managa are alternated in order, and you can enjoy watching the streamlined patterns overlap with the smoke trails. | The incense burner and incense tray are all made of white porcelain, creating a unified "scenery of white." |

 History and design background

-Message from the Artist
+Message from the artist

 Conclusion